 Non-assessed practical experience within a helping agency or organisation that allows for the supervised practice of counselling skills is encouraged during the course.

-NC Social Care or other relevant NC, or a suitable psychology qualification.
+NQ Social Care (Level 6) or other relevant national qualifications at SCQF Level 6, or a suitable psychology qualification.
 Interview.

 The HNC can lead to work within an agency or organisation where counselling skills are required or progression to further study in psychology or counselling.